 Major structural changes to investment markets and/or taxation environment are not within the control of the Authority.
-However, the Authority takes into account changes in these risks in its reviews of the Reference Portfolio, Target Portfolio and investment strategy.
+However, the Authority takes into account changes in these risks in its reviews of the Reference Portfolio, Target Portfolio, DAA and asset class strategy.